 Business Structure and Documentation

 Structuring your business correctly and maintaining thorough documentation can safeguard your assets.
 This includes keeping personal and business finances separate and ensuring all agreements are in writing.
+Organizations like SCORE offer free mentoring on business structure and financial record-keeping that can help you establish the documentation practices needed to protect your interests.

 Estate Planning